Josh Funk's Guide to Writing Picture Books

 Which leads me to my stance on illustrator notes.
 It’s pretty simple: Write a note to the illustrator if and only if a particular illustration is critical to the plot and can’t be discerned from the text.
 And only say what not how.

 If it’s critical the missing toy is seen by the reader under the bed at the beginning of the journey for the eventual payoff when it's found, then put in an illustrator note.
 Say [illo: toy is under bed].
 Do not say [illo: the toy is crammed under the bed behind a monster toy and a pink and purple chess set].

 If you want the main character to have red curly hair, but it has no significance to the story, don’t say anything.
 Let the illustrator decide how to design the characters.
-If it’s that important for your character to have red curly hair, learn how to illustrate your own books.
+If it’s that important to you, learn how to illustrate your own books.
 The illustrator’s not going to tell you how to write your story (although, I wonder if sometimes they want to?
 I’ll bet they do – I’ll have to ask them about this).